Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Solid mechanics problem formulation and monolithic finite element discretization

 Semi-discretization of \eqref{eq:weak_form} in space using standard isoparametric finite elements yields a system of the form

-Here, $~\varphi_h \in \mathbb{R}^M$ is the discretized solution vector, the mass matrix $~M\in\mathbb{R}^{M\times M}$ represents the usual discretization of the $\rho$-weighted $L^2$ inner product $(\cdot,\cdot)$, the nonlinear function $~K(~\varphi_h)\in\mathbb{R}^M$ discretizes the weak-form divergence of $~P$, and $~f\in\mathbb{R}^{N}$ captures the contribution from the external force term $\rho~R$ along with the traction BC $~T$.
+Here, $~\varphi_h \in \mathbb{R}^M$ is the discretized solution vector, the mass matrix $~M\in\mathbb{R}^{M\times M}$ represents the usual discretization of the $\rho$-weighted $L^2$ inner product $(\cdot,\cdot)$, the nonlinear function $~K(~\varphi_h)\in\mathbb{R}^M$ discretizes the weak-form divergence of $~P$, and $~f(~T) \in\mathbb{R}^{M}$ captures the contribution from the external force term $\rho~R$ along with the traction BC $~T$.
 The non-negative integer $M \in \mathbb{N}$ denotes the number of degrees of freedom (DoFs) of the semi-discrete system \eqref{eq:matrix_vector_form}.

 To complete the discrete problem formulation, \eqref{eq:matrix_vector_form} must be augmented with appropriate Dirichlet BCs.
 The standard way to impose Dirichlet BCs in the FEM is to split the solution vector $~u$ into constrained and unconstrained DoFs, modifying \eqref{eq:matrix_vector_form} such that only the unconstrained DoFs are solved for.
-Toward this effect, let us partition the solution vector $~\varphi_h$ as $~\varphi_h := \left( \right)^{\intercal} := \left( \right)^{\intercal}$, where $~u \in \mathbb{R}^{N}$ is the vector of unconstrained DoFs to be solved for, and $~u_c = ~\chi_h \in \mathbb{R}^{K}$ are discrete values of the Dirichlet data $~\chi$, where $N, K \in \mathbb{N}$ and $N + K = M$.
+To see this, partition the solution vector as $~\varphi_h := \left( \right)^{\intercal} := \left( \right)^{\intercal}$, where $~u \in \mathbb{R}^{N}$ is the vector of unconstrained DoFs to be solved for, and $~u_c = ~\chi_h \in \mathbb{R}^{K}$ are discrete values of the Dirichlet data $~\chi$, where $N, K \in \mathbb{N}$ and $N + K = M$.
 Substituting this decomposition into \eqref{eq:matrix_vector_form}, a system of the form

 is obtained for the unconstrained DoFs $~u$, where $\tilde{~M} \in \mathbb{R}^{N \times N}$ and $\tilde{~K}, \tilde{~f} \in \mathbb{R}^{N}$.